360 Check-In for New Leaders

 Step Four: Qualitative Process

-Confidential thirty minute on-site or by phone interviews will be conducted.
+Confidential thirty minute on-site or virtual interviews will be conducted.

 Step Five: Debrief